The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Miria…

 Elius asked if we could help.

 A single donation of £50 gave Miria a place at Uphill Junior School, with a school uniform and shoes, a school bag, books, warm clothes for the winter months – even a mattress to sleep on.
-Thanks to regular donations to Pupil Support Fund Miria now has full support for her everyday needs (soap, toothpaste, medicines, clothing, exercise books, pencils) and for school fees and local accomodation during term time.
+Thanks to regular donations to the Uphill Pupil Support Fund Miria now has full support for her everyday needs (soap, toothpaste, medicines, clothing, exercise books, pencils) and for school fees and local accommodation during term time.

 Miria’s story is not an exception.
-There a number of other children who overcome obstacles every day to get to Uphill Junior School, many of whom also stay in the village during term time.
+There are a number of other children who overcome obstacles every day to get to Uphill Junior School, many of whom also stay in the village during term time.